 Empowering the Inclusion of Children of All Abilities

-The progress and outcomes Pathways has experienced in such a short time is unprecedented.
-The organization has become an icon in their community and helped many other parents, schools, and communities to build inclusive programs that prepare children of all abilities for success in their lives!
-Pathways is an example of what can be done and the valuable role families having children with special needs can play to show the empowerment everyone experiences when schools and communities commit to including and maximizing the potential of children of all abilities!
+The progress and outcomes Pathways has experienced in such a short time are unprecedented.
+The organization has become an icon in their community and has provided extensive training to many other parents, schools, and communities to build inclusive programs that prepare children of all abilities to work together to find success in their lives.

 Melinda Jennis Interviewed on the Dawn Show